0xReki/0xreki.github.io/_posts/2021/2021-07-08-mahjong-sets-under-100-bucks.md

 Even though you have to import this set from Japan, at the time of writing, it ends up about the same price as the other two.
 If only there were sets with red back…
+Yes, they are bigger than the usual tiles, and it takes time getting used it.
+But after a while, they kinda grow on you.

 - [AMOS Max Set on Amazon JP](https://www.amazon.co.jp/-/dp/B015SDE3SS/)
 - [AMOS Max Set on Amazon UK](https://www.amazon.co.uk/-/dp/B015SDE3SS/)